stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-This method also initialises the vertex layout of the _previous_ model builder:
+The `init` method initialises the vertex layout of the _previous_ model builder:

 ```java
 private void init() {